carldgosselin/virtual_reality/Project-5-VR-Gallery/VR Gallery - Summary and Process.md

 Carl Gosselin
 </p>

-# VR Museum - SUMMARY AND PROCESS OF WORK
+# VR Gallery - SUMMARY AND PROCESS OF WORK

 ## Introduction

-I built a VR museum as part of Udacity's Virtual Reality Development Nanodegree.
+I built a VR gallery as part of Udacity's Virtual Reality Development Nanodegree.
 This application took me about 1 week to complete (design, test, build and repeat).
 I took a considerable amount of time designing and testing the application early in the process so that I could "fail fast" and make incremental changes throughout the process.
-I took the time to conduct 4 rounds of user testing to get early feedback on the museum environment, the start and exit panels, movement from one booth to another, and testing the final product.
+I took the time to conduct 4 rounds of user testing to get early feedback on the gallery environment, the start and exit panels, movement from one booth to another, and testing the final product.
 The 4 rounds of user testing helped in keeping the bugs and scale of changes to a minimum.
-The final product is a virtual museum with five booths showcasing the state of the VR industry in year 2016 and 2017.
+The final product is a virtual gallery with five booths showcasing the state of the VR industry in year 2016 and 2017.

-## MUSEUM
+## VR Gallery

 <p align="center">
 <a target="_new" href="https://youtu.be/hhSTB7rkNBk">